russelltsherman/k8s-elasticsearch-cluster/README.md

 ## FAQ

-### Why does `NUMBER_OF_MASTERS` differ from number of master-replicas?
+**Why does `NUMBER_OF_MASTERS` differ from number of master-replicas?**

 The default value for this environment variable is 2, meaning a cluster will need a minimum of 2 master nodes to operate.
 If a cluster has 3 masters and one dies, the cluster still works.
 Minimum master nodes are usually `n/2 + 1`, where `n` is the number of master nodes in a cluster.
 If a cluster has 5 master nodes, one should have a minimum of 3, less than that and the cluster _stops_.
 If one scales the number of masters, make sure to update the minimum number of master nodes through the Elasticsearch API as setting environment variable will only work on cluster setup.
-More info: https://www.elastic.co/guide/en/elasticsearch/guide/1.x/_important_configuration_changes.html#_minimum_master_nodes
+[More info](https://www.elastic.co/guide/en/elasticsearch/guide/1.x/_important_configuration_changes.html#_minimum_master_nodes).

-### How can I customize `elasticsearch.yaml`?
+**How can I customize `elasticsearch.yaml`?**

 Read a different config file by settings env var `ES_PATH_CONF=/path/to/my/config/` [(see the Elasticsearch docs for more)](https://www.elastic.co/guide/en/elasticsearch/reference/current/settings.html#config-files-location) or edit the provided ConfigMap in file `es-configmap.yaml`.

 ## Troubleshooting